 To see a list of that integration’s tables and the Replication Methods they use, click the integration name.

 An integration’s start date can be defined when you initially connect the integration to Stitch or after the fact.
-If the date is changed after the initial setup, the integration’s Replication Keys will be reset AND a full re-sync of all the integration’s data will be queued.
+If the date is changed after the initial setup, the integration’s Replication Keys will be reset AND a full re-replication of all the integration’s data will be queued.

 Aside from ensuring Stitch replicates all the historical data you need, changing an integration’s start date can serve several other purposes:

 - Account for hard-deletes.
-While we strongly recommend you use soft-deletes whenever possible, the full re-sync triggered by changing an integration’s start date will overwrite the data in your data warehouse.
+While we strongly recommend you use soft-deletes whenever possible, the full re-replication triggered by changing an integration’s start date will overwrite the data in your data warehouse.
 This will remove any hard-deleted records that may exist in your data warehouse but not in the source.

 - Reset Replication Keys.